What You Need to Know About Driving

 At the 2010 Alltech FEI World Equestrian Games, Drivers will be competing with four-in-hand teams (four horses pulling one carriage) in Combined Driving.
 It includes three different phases.
 The first phase is Dressage, the second phase is Marathon and the third phase is Cones.

 The carriages are an intricate part of Driving, and they must be just as well maintained and presentable as the horses.
 The carriage being used also dictates the fashion of the team.
 The clothing of the driver and the harnesses must match the style of the carriage.

 Although the driver is the only one allowed to control the horses with the reins and whip while they are moving, he or she is not the only person in the carriage.
 Four-in-hand drivers are allowed to be accompanied by two “grooms” in all phases of the competition.
 The grooms’ presence is most important in the Marathon phase, where one groom helps direct the driver and the other helps balance the carriage.
 The Marathon phase is the only phase in which a groom can give verbal directions.

 In the competition, the same carriage must be used for the Dressage and Cones phases, but a different carriage is typically used for the Marathon phase.
-So what is the difference between these phases?

 In Driven Dressage, the driver is responsible for taking his or her horses through a Dressage test similar to what a Dressage rider would ride.
 Also similar to Dressage, drivers will all be performing the same test in a flat, rectangular arena lined with letters.
 The arena in Driving, however, is 100 x 40 meters, almost twice as large as a ridden Dressage arena.